 Khaled Hosseini is one of the world’s most widely read and beloved authors having sold more than fifty million books worldwide.

-published in more than seventy countries.
+Published in more than seventy countries.
 The Kite Runner alone spent more than five years on The New York Times bestseller list.
 Khaled’s much-anticipated third novel And the Mountains Echoed was called “his most ambitious novel yet” by Entertainment Weekly.
+In 2018, he released Sea Prayer, an illustrated work of fiction that responds to the heartbreak of the current refugee crisis.
+Khaled donated proceeds from the book to the UNHCR and The Khaled Hosseini Foundation to help fund lifesaving relief efforts to help refugees around the globe.

 Born in Kabul, Afghanistan, Khaled’s father was a diplomat.
 In 1976 his family moved to France after his father was assigned to the Afghan Embassy in Paris.
 Later, in 1980 when the Hosseini’s prepared to return home, they found the country they had left in the midst of war.
 His family was then granted political asylum in the United States and settled in the San Francisco Bay Area.